Beulah Woolston

 Beulah Woolston (August 3, 1828 – October 24, 1886) was a pioneering American missionary teacher in China.
-With her sister, she founded schools, translated textbooks, and edited a Chinese-language newspaper.
+She was born in New Jersey and, together with her sister Sarah H. Woolston, dedicated more than two decades to educational work in Fuzhou, China.
+Through their affiliation with the Ladies' China Society, the sisters founded and supervised a boarding school for girls, established teacher training programs, and opened additional day schools in the region.
+They were also active in literary work, preparing and translating textbooks and editing a Chinese-language children's newspaper.
+Over the course of their careers, they helped train many Chinese women and girls, and became the first missionaries sent out by the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
+Woolston returned to the U.S. for health reasons in the 1880s and died there in 1886.

 Early life and education

 Beulah Woolston was born near Vincentown, New Jersey, on August 3, 1828.
 She was raised in a Christian home, and was converted and united with the church when about fifteen years old.
 After receiving preliminary education in her native place, she went with Miss Sarah H. Woolston, her sister and her life associate in home and work, to the Wesleyan Female College, at Wilmington, Delaware, where she was graduated with honor from both English and classical departments.